kwesthaus/blog/posts/pixel-4a-rooted-updates/index.md

         1. re-enable by opening terminal, running `su -c props` and selecting desired options, then rebooting when prompted
         2. verify that SafetyNet now passes

+You can now unplug your phone, which should be updated to the latest version and still rooted.
+I recommend that you keep the stock and patched boot.img for the next round of updates, but you can get rid of the other files from the factory image.